ali-issa/ip-lookup/README.md

           # GEOIP_DB_PATH is already set to /geoipdb/GeoLite2-City.mmdb in the Dockerfile
           # LISTEN_ADDR can be overridden here if needed, e.g., - LISTEN_ADDR=:9000
           - LISTEN_ADDR=:8080
+          # ALLOWED_CORS_ORIGINS can be set here to configure allowed origins for CORS
+          # Example: - ALLOWED_CORS_ORIGINS=http://localhost:3000,https://your.frontend.app
+          # Example to allow all: - ALLOWED_CORS_ORIGINS=*
         # Add healthcheck if desired
         # healthcheck:
         #   test: ["CMD", "curl", "-f", "http://localhost:8080/healthz"]